TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Syntax/Index.rst

 As a developer you can use `[GLOBAL]` for testing purposes to ensure that your own condition works as expected.
+See
+:ref:`the according chapter in "TYPO3 Explained" <t3coreapi:typoscript-syntax-conditions>`
-See :ref:`t3tssyntax:The-Global-Condition` for additional documentation.
+for additional documentation.

 Example